glottospace/glottospace/README.md

 # Example

-Before describing the functionality of **glottospace**, I give a quick demonstration of a typical workflow.
+Before describing the functionality of **glottospace**, we give a quick demonstration of a typical workflow.

 ## Plotting language locations on a map